 Go to Google or the Hatley site?
 We recognised many of you just search Google for things not wholly connected with Hatley, so rather than give tons of information on our pages, we’ve put single links to the appropriate websites – but to make the Hatley site useful to you, we’ve tried to include as many relevant links as possible, as with, for instance, the Vets page.

 There are more pages on the history of Hatley and our two churches than before – it’s amazing how much there is when one starts to dig into the past.

 Like all good websites, ‘Hatley-dot-info’ is a living entity and we welcome comments and contributions so it can be improved and made more useful and interesting.

-Please e-mail your comments, ideas and contributions (stories and photos) to Kim Wilde, our Parish Clerk – the site is run by the Hatley Website Group on behalf of Hatley Parish Council.
+Please e-mail your comments, ideas and contributions (stories and photos) to Nicola Pearce, our Parish Clerk – the site is run by the Hatley Website Group on behalf of Hatley Parish Council.

 Thanks to Peter Mann of Buzz Associates in East Hatley for designing and populating the site – with much help and advice from Parish Councillor Nicola Jenkins – and Steve James and his team at Federation Design for their patience and engineering expertise to realise Peter’s design.

-Thanks, too, to everyone, past and present, who has contributed articles (without those contributions, this would be a very uninteresting and far less informative site) and to Hatley Parish Council for appreciating the need for a more modern site and to Kim Wilde, the Parish Clerk, for obtaining grants from South Cambridgeshire District Council and the National Association of Local Councils’ Transparency Fund which enabled the work to be done.
+Thanks, too, to everyone, past and present, who has contributed articles (without those contributions, this would be a very uninteresting and far less informative site) and to Hatley Parish Council for appreciating the need for a more modern site and for obtaining grants from South Cambridgeshire District Council and the National Association of Local Councils’ Transparency Fund which enabled the work to be done.

 The Parish Council pays the annual hosting cost of running the site – everything else is through unpaid volunteer work.